sedak326/sedak326/README.md

 AI Engineer and Software Developer

-I got into machine learning through fieldwork in West Africa, where I needed to use ML to solve a conservation probem.
-I realized then how much fun programming and ML is and never looked back.
+Former primatologist who discovered ML while working with chimps in West Africa.
+Got tired of living in the jungle, now I am building tools using LLMs and RAG.
 First-author publication in *African Primates* (2025).
-Currently focused on building and evaluating RAG systems and reinforcement learning for LLMs.

 ---